➢ GETTING A DIVORCE IN NIGERIA

 Finally, it can be noted that the process of getting a divorce in Nigeria is a bit longer process compared to divorce processes in foreign jurisdictions.
 And for an action of dissolution of marriage to be successful in Nigeria, the Petitioner must have brought his or her petition in line with the grounds stated under the Matrimonial Causes Act and must satisfy the various requirements of the law.

-By Family Law Team at Resolution Law Firm
+Written by Family Law Department at Resolution Law Firm, Nigeria